sezanzeb/input-remapper/README.md

 Python packages need to be installed globally for the service to be able to import them.
 Don't use `--user`

+Conda can cause problems due to changed python paths and versions.

 ```bash
 sudo pip install evdev -U  # If newest version not in distros repo
 sudo pip uninstall key-mapper  # In case the old package is still installed